 During the PGCE year, the SKE students considered their subject knowledge to be at a lower level (level 5) than traditional route teacher trainees (subject graduates) who were more likely to rate it at graduate/postgraduate level.
 This is supported by findings from the interviews where several interviewees talked about subject graduates having higher levels of knowledge which would aid them to teach to higher levels and deal with more complex concepts and questions.
 They also felt however, that the knowledge that subject graduates might have could be less relevant to the school context.
-This would indicate that SKE courses currently being delivered in some institutions, whilst being effective in providing relevant an useful subject knowledge that some teacher trainees suggest they might require.
+This would indicate that SKE courses currently being delivered in some institutions, whilst being effective in providing relevant an useful subject knowledge for trainees, might not be providing sufficiently high levels of subject knowledge that some teacher trainees suggest they might require.